tsclay/RAPP/README.md

 ## 😎 Customizing 😎

 Other than the necessary bits, change what you need!
-You can scrap the React components in this project and make your own.
-If you want to use functional components with React hooks, by all means, have at it!
+You can scrap the React components and PHP classes in this project and make your own.

-The code in the API directory?
-Scrap it too!
 As long as you understand how to use React and how to setup the back-end with PHP, :thumbsup:.

 Ultimately, you can focus on functionality, UI, UX, and security without worrying about deployment.